-Warmog's Armor, Force of Nature, Banshee's Veil, and of course Sunfire Cape are all excellent choices for our little friend, but not if you want to leave craters on the battlefield!
+Warmog's Armor, Force of Nature, Banshee's Veil, and of course Sunfire Aegis are all excellent choices for our little friend, but not if you want to leave craters on the battlefield!

 Flash; This ability will let you get away or prevent enemies from getting away over walls and terrain.
 It is also excellent combined with your ulti if you are unable to Bandage Toss (if it's on cooldown, or if you just missed it xD)

 Ghost; I never pick this, but I see a lot of people doing it.
 I don't like running Amumu without flash, and Rylai's and Boots of Swiftness are enough to "cling" to the enemy.

 Once you have it though, it becomes more important to max your Tantrum, or your "E" ability, for faster clearing of the other camps, as well as providing nuke for your ganks.